-Local non-profit counseling, mental health, and substance abuse services are provided by Jefferson Center for Mental Health at the Community Resource Center in Idaho Springs.
+Local non-profit counseling, mental health, and substance abuse services are provided by Jefferson Center for Mental Health at the Health and Wellness Center in Idaho Springs (1969 Miner Street).
 Counselors include certified addiction specialists.
 Rates are on a sliding scale and scholarship programs for the uninsured are available.
-Call 303-670-7549.
-Emergency Medical Service (EMS) non-identifiable data allows health services organization to better understand the numbers of emergency responses due to misuse or abuse of prescription drugs, the numbers of mental health crisis including suicide attempts, and the frequency and severity of alcohol-related accidents and injuries.
+For more information, call 303-425-0300 or click here.

 Alcoholics Anonymous 12-step Programs are available throughout the region and several grief support groups meet in the area frequently.
 This information is included in the Resource Directory.
-To locate an Alcoholics Anonymous (AA) group near you, view the Denver Area Central Committee of Alcoholics Anonymous website or call 303-322-4440.
+To locate an Alcoholics Anonymous (AA) group near you, view the Denver Area Central Committee of Alcoholics Anonymous website.